TaCo Tablet Control

 All Stems and Auxes on the console are now displayed at the top of the screen.
 Tap a Stem or an Aux to adjust send levels to that bus.
 Swipe left of right at the top of the screen to switch between viewing Stems or Auxes.

-Paths can be displayed in two different ways, Compressed Query or Expanded Query.
-These modes behave in the same way as the Query modes on the console.
+Paths can be displayed in two different ways when in Mixes mode: Compressed Query or Expanded Query.
+These modes behave in the same way as the modes on the console.
 To choose Compressed Query or Expanded Query, go to MENU > SETUP.
 The Query modes are listed at the bottom of the page.

 Tap MIXES again to exit the mix view and return to controlling the main fader levels for all paths.